 In order to be considered for financial aid, you must submit an application for admission to Northwood University’s Adult Degree Program.
 In addition, be sure to have your official transcripts sent to attention of the Adult Degree Program advisor you are working with.

-Step 2: OBTAIN A PIN
+Step 2: OBTAIN A FSA ID

 Step 3: APPLY FOR FINANCIAL AID